 There’s Much Good in Our Schools Too!

-Observations from Tammie Workman, Educator in Chief for Connect with Kids Network and Consulting Producer on the documentary Defining US, slated for early 2022 release.
+Observations from Tammie Workman, Educator in Chief for CWK Network and Consulting Producer on the documentary Defining US, slated for early 2022 release.

 I can agree that there are areas of disagreement between parents and schools.
 I’ve worked in schools and I’ve worked at district level, so I understand the daily ebb and flow of human interaction.
 And I, like most of us, also follow the daily news cycle and know about the current issues, including what to teach related to historical accuracy, types of books and content students have access to, how or even if race and identity topics should be covered, and of course, the ongoing debate about COVID-19 guidance and protocols that are in place for schools across the country.